aVadim483/manticore-query-builder-php/README.md

 $rows = ManticoreDb::table('?products')->match('galaxy')->where('price', '>', 1100)->get();
 ```

+## Documentation

-More detail documentation is available in [docs](/docs/README.md) folder.
+More detail documentation is available in [/docs](/docs/README.md) folder.

+## Want to support?

+if you find this package useful  just give me a star on [GitHub](https://github.com/aVadim483/manticore-query-builder-php) :)